Rekyt/taxo_harmonization/README.md

 `build_pkg_network.R` contains the main script that aims to build a dependency network between taxonomic harmonization packages and taxonomic databases.

+The `data_cleaned` folder holds a copy of some of the objects generated through the `build_pkg_network.R`.

-The `data` folder holds a dumped copy of the table of taxonomic packages available as a Google Sheet.
+The `data_raw` folder holds a dumped copy of the table of taxonomic packages available as a Google Sheet.

 The `figures` contains different figues made using draw.io (now diagrams.net) at different points of the projects.